Aishgadol/CV2Experiments/README.md

 - face_recognition

 Goals:

 The main goals of this project was to learn about computer vision using face detection, and incorporate this knowledge and features into a tkinter GUI, alongside some interesting features such as:

 - the always changing frame around the detected face.
-- everytime the suprise button is pressed, a random color scheme is applied, out of several possible color schemes.
+- Everytime the suprise button is pressed, a random color scheme is applied, out of several possible color schemes.